+Fairhope Public Library Interlibrary Loan Request Form

-Books from libraries outside the Baldwin County Library Co-Operative are available for loan through our Interlibrary Loan Service but depend on availability from lending libraries.
-Loans from academic and specialty libraries may incur further lending fees, but patrons will be advised of extra charges before requests are processed.
+- Books from libraries outside Baldwin County Libraries are available for loan through our Interlibrary Loan Service but depend on availability from lending libraries. - Books published within the last year are not available for loan. - A/V materials such as CD's and DVD's, e-Resources, Special Collections and Reference materials are not available for loan. - A \$5.00 per book fee or \$3.00 minimum for periodicals/journals, is due at time of the request.
+Loans from academic and specialty libraries may incur further lending fees.
+Patrons will be advised of extra charges before requests are processed. - If you have questions, please check with library staff.

-Books published within the last year are NOT AVAILABLE for loan.
-E-books, E-audio materials and A/V materials such as CD's and DVD's are not available for loan through this service

-INTERLIBRARY LOAN FORM

-Please fill out form as completely as possible.
-Please check with library staff if you have any questions.
+Please fill out form as cor npletely as բ possible.

-A \$5.00 per book fee or \$3.00 for periodicals/journal articles is due at time of request.

 Date Requested:

 Author:

 Title:

-Publisher: Date of Publication:
+Publisher: Date of Pub

-Name: Card Number
+Name: Card

-Please enter phone on r email address s for preferred contact info.
+Please enter phone OR e mail addres s for preferred contact info.

 Phone E-mail

-Library Use Only
+Office Use Only

-Ordered In Date Due Ret'd -
+Ordered In Date Due Returned

-OCLC ILL AL Holdings?
-Y N
+ILL A L Holdings?
+Y N String -

 Borrowed from Special Notes

-Request Fee Collecte d Fees from Lending Library
+Request Fee Collected Fees from Lending Libra ry